Home | Stories and Essays

 When research assistant Helmut Sanchez reviews

-employer in a response to an old magazine article.
-The letter urged the new
+by his employer in a response to an old magazine article.
+The letter urged the

 included sexual exploits with attractive students, a love affair with a

-his broad field of victims raises the ancient question of who is justified to
+is murdered, his broad field of victims raises the ancient question of who is

 The Nature of